materialsproject/fireworks/docs/index.rst

 * Automatically prevent duplicate jobs from running twice
 * Using a Python interface
 * Using a web interface
+* JSON vs. YAML and serialization of FW objects

 .. _contributing-label: